Emotion and Belief

 How can you tell the difference between an emotion, a belief and an opinion?

-Emotions are what they are – you feel them.
-They can be complex and hard to interpret because sometimes we feel SO many emotions at once that may be conflicting and it becomes difficult to sort through them, but they are essentially energy.
+Emotions are what they are.
+You feel them.
+They can be complex and hard to interpret because sometimes we feel SO many emotions at once that may be conflicting and it becomes difficult to sort through them, but they are essentially energy and they are your body’s biological response to the environment around you.
+They give you feedback about your experiences.

 Beliefs can also CAUSE emotional reactions.
-You have a strong emotional reaction because of a belief that you hold about certain things.
+You have a strong emotional reaction because of a belief that you hold about something–usually yourself– is being challenged.

 For example, some people get really worked up about cursing.
-They do not like it one bit.
-They are having an emotional reaction BECAUSE they hold an opinion that cursing is somehow wrong based on a belief that it is inappropriate and it makes them feel uncomfortable.
+They are having an emotional reaction because they hold an opinion that cursing is somehow wrong based on a belief that it is inappropriate and it makes them feel uncomfortable.
 If they didn’t hold that belief, it wouldn’t bother them at all.

 So in that case, you have to look at why that makes them uncomfortable and where that belief came from.
 They formed that belief around that experience because of that uncomfortableness, so what are they associating the act of cursing with that’s making them uncomfortable?